qjcg/awesome-typst/README.md

 ### Graphics

 - [CeTZ](https://github.com/cetz-package/cetz) - CeTZ (CeTZ, ein Typst Zeichenpacket) is a library for drawing with [Typst](https://typst.app) with an API inspired by TikZ and [Processing](https://processing.org/).
 It comes with modules for drawing plots, graphs and charts.
+- [CeTZ Diagram Gallery](https://github.com/janosh/diagrams) - covering dozens of concepts in math, physics, chemistry and machine learning.
+Includes source code for many diagrams in both Typst and LaTeX, so good learning resource for people coming from TikZ.
 - [typst-raytracer](https://github.com/SeniorMars/typst-raytracer) - raytracer in typst

 ### Letters